varela-s-matheus/LiveConnect/README.md

 It also uses Spring Security, JWT for authentication, as well as Spring WebSocket.
 The project proposes communication with the front-end through a REST API and WebSocket for message exchange.

+<strong>Here is the application link: https://liveconnect-jdid.onrender.com/index.html.
+The initial loading may take a little longer due to the hosting platform, which, due to inactivity, keeps the application 'shut down'.</strong>

 ## MVC Pattern
 The project uses the MVC (Model-View-Controller) pattern, focusing on organization and separation of responsibilities.